 - 9.1.
 Trash Enclosure.
 The proposed trash enclosure is located in the northeast corner of the site and will be visible from, both, Route 206 and Route 518.
 Three sides of the enclosure are split face CMU block and the gate is fypon lumber.
 The CMU block wall should match the stone or masonry water table of the principal building.
 The fypon lumber gate is not a durable material and is inconsistent with the site's other proposed building materials.
 It should be replaced with a more durable material and the color should match the principal building. - 9.2.
 Fence and Wall Height.
 Variance relief is required.
 Section 16-5.3(b) states "on any lot in any district, no wall or fence shall be erected or altered so that said wall or fence shall be over four feet in height in side, rear and front yard areas..."
-The proposed trash enclosure fence is 6.25 feet in height and the retaining walls have a maximum height of 7.5 feet in the northwest corner of the property. - 9.3.
+The proposed trash enclosure fence is 6.25 feet in height and the retaining walls have a maximum height of 7.4 feet in the northwest corner of the property. - 9.3.
 Retaining Walls (Materials).
 The proposed retaining wall is composed of standard "keystone" modular block; the specific block type and the color are not specified.
 It is recommended that the retaining wall be composed of poured concrete with a veneer of brick or stone that is complementary to the color and materials of the principal building.
 This change will improve the site's aesthetics, as block typically has a utilitarian appearance, and will greatly reduce the potential for settling and movement, which is not uncommon in modular block retaining walls.
 Ultimately, this office defers to the Board Engineer on the structural aspects of the retaining wall. - 9.4.
-Retailing Wall (Setback).
-The retaining wall along the westerly property line appears to be located on the property line and approximately 2.15 feet from the northern property line.
-However, the detail of the retaining wall indicates that the compacted granular base extends beyond the exterior face of the retaining wall.
-The applicant should provide testimony as to if the compacted granular base will be located on Lot 59 and if more than a 10-foot-wide temporary construction easement is required for the owner of Lot 59.
-Similarly, a temporary construction easement has not been identified on Lot 62 to the north where one may be required due to the proximity of the retaining wall to the lot line.
-Additional comments regarding the retaining wall setbacks from the north and west property lines is deferred to the Board Engineer.

-- 9.5.
 Noise.
 The applicant should provide testimony and documentation on the anticipated sound from the drive-through facility.
-The additional information should indicate compliance with the State noise standards of 65 decibels at the property line of a commercial use or 50 decibels at the property line of a residential use (10pm to 7am). - 9.6.
+The additional information should indicate compliance with the State noise standards of 65 decibels at the property line of a commercial use or 50 decibels at the property line of a residential use (10pm to 7am).

+- 9.5.
 Headlight Glare.
 The proposed drive-through will increase headlight glare at the Route 518 intersection.
-The applicant should provide testimony and any supporting documentation on how this additional glare will be mitigated. - 9.7.
+The applicant should provide testimony and any supporting documentation on how this additional glare will be mitigated. - 9.6.
 Soil Hauling.
 Additional information is necessary.
 Section 16-5.6.c requires that no soil shall be removed from or be imported to any site in excess of twenty (20) cubic yards per year without prior approval of the Board.
 For this purpose, a plan shall be submitted showing how the soil is to be distributed and stabilized including grading contours.
 If the soil is to be imported, a plan shall be submitted describing methodology and frequency of testing the soil to ensure its safe quality.
 The plan shall describe the size and number of vehicles that are proposed for hauling the removed or imported soil together with the hauling route.
 The applicant should identify the amount of soil to be imported and/or removed from the site in order to construct the addition, as necessary.